cloudblog004/fantasticfoodies/content/en/posts/3630-recipe-of-speedy-broccoli-cheddar-soup-instant-pot.md

 Hey everyone, it is Jim, welcome to our recipe page.
 Today, I'm gonna show you how to make a distinctive dish, broccoli cheddar soup (instant pot).
 One of my favorites.
 For mine, I'm gonna make it a bit unique.
 This will be really delicious.

-WHEN are you going to make a Broccoli Cheddar Cheese Soup?!&#34; they&#39;ve been asking me (for years).
+WHEN are you going to make a Broccoli Cheddar Cheese Soup?!* they&#39;ve been asking me (for years).
 And if anyone tells you different, never trust them again.
 The Instant Pot does it again! #pressureluck #instantpot #broccolicheesesoup Get My Best-Selling Cookbook Here!: https.
 This easy one-pot broccoli cheddar soup is so comforting during cold months.

 Broccoli Cheddar Soup (Instant Pot) is one of the most favored of current trending foods in the world.
 It's enjoyed by millions every day.
 It is easy, it's fast, it tastes yummy.
 Broccoli Cheddar Soup (Instant Pot) is something that I have loved my whole life.
 They are nice and they look wonderful.